dabeaz/curio/README.rst

 **Q: How fast is Curio?**

-A: In rough benchmarking of the simple echo server shown here, Curio runs about 90% faster than comparable code using coroutines in ``asyncio``.
-This was last measured on Linux using Python 3.7b3.
+A: Curio's primary goal is to be an async library that is minimal and understandable.
+Performance is not the primary concern.
+That said, in rough benchmarking of a simple echo server, Curio is more than twice as fast as comparable code using coroutines in ``asyncio`` or ``trio``.
+This was last measured on OS-X using Python 3.9.
 Keep in mind there is a lot more to overall application performance than the performance of a simple echo server so your mileage might vary.
+However, as a runtime environment, Curio doesn't introduce a lot of extra overhead.
 See the ``examples/benchmark`` directory for various testing programs.

 **Q: What is the future of Curio?**

 A: Curio should be viewed as a library of primitives related to concurrent systems programming.
-At this time, it is considered to be feature-complete--meaning that it is not expected to sprout new capabilities.
+At this time, it is considered to be feature-complete--meaning that it is not expected to sprout many new capabilities.
 It may be updated from time to time to fix bugs or support new versions of Python.

 **Q: Can I contribute?**